Decorative neutral curve divider

 The throughline across these trends is clear: sales enablement is becoming more strategic, more data-driven, and more integrated into the core revenue engine.

 For enablement leaders: Your role is expanding.
-Success requires fluency in AI, analytics, and buyer experience design—not just content and training.
-Build cross-functional relationships and demonstrate business impact to earn a seat at the strategic table.
+Success now requires fluency in AI, analytics, and buyer experience design — not just content and training.
+Build cross-functional relationships and show business impact to earn a seat at the strategic table.

 For revenue operations: Enablement and operations are converging.
 Shared technology, data, and metrics create opportunities for deeper collaboration.
 Break down silos to create unified revenue infrastructure.